 As a Windows 11 user, you should take certain steps to protect your files against data loss:

-- 🤔 Think before you click: Human error is a leading cause of data loss, so the easiest and most effective you can take to avoid losing important files is being more careful, especially when deleting files, downloading stuff from the internet, and reading email messages containing suspicious attachments and links.
+- 🤔 Think before you click: Human error is a leading cause of data loss, so the easiest and most effective step you can take to avoid losing important files is to be more careful, especially when deleting files, downloading stuff from the internet, and reading email messages containing suspicious attachments and links.

-These five simple best practices can go a long way in keeping the looming danger of data loss at bay, making it well worth to take the time necessary to implement them.
+These simple best practices can go a long way in keeping the looming danger of data loss at bay, making it well worth the time necessary to implement them.

 Conclusion

 Windows 11, with its sharp focus on security and revamped user interface, marks an important step forward for Microsoft and its customers.
-But despite all the improvements, data loss will continue to be a major issue for all Windows 11 because many of its causes, such as human error and hardware failure, are impossible for Microsoft to address.
-Fortunately, there are.
+But despite all the improvements, data loss will continue to be a major issue for all Windows 11 users because many of its causes, such as human error and hardware failure, are impossible for Microsoft to address.
+Fortunately, there are effective methods you can take advantage of to restore lost data.

 FAQ